Schlomon/Dash-Codelab-Tutorials/DashJSInTypeScriptTut/Using-DashJS-with-TypeScript-in-VSCode.md

 There are a view options for additional setup.
 You can:

 - Install a linter
     - Either by installing the VSCode plugin `TSLint` (*recommended*) or
-   - Install via npm
+    - Or via npm
         - Globally:
-           > npm i tslint -g
+            `npm i tslint -g`
         - Locally:
-           > npm i typescript -D
+            `npm i typescript -D`

 - Automate the compilation of TypeScript
     1. Open the file `tsconfig.json` in VSCode
     2. Uncomment the line beginning with `"outDir"`
     3. Replace `"./"` with `"./dist"`
         Save and close the file.
     4. Open the file `package.json` in VSCode
     5. You should see a line beginning with `"test"`.
-       Insert `"start": "tsc && node dist/app.js",` **before** that line.
+        Insert `"start": "tsc && node dist/app.js",`
+        **before** that line.
 Save and close the file.

     Now You can simply type `npm start` and it will automatically compile and run your code from `app.ts`